Why I'm trying a Low Carb Meal Plan to lose weight

-- As much as possible, meal plan should be regular Lutong Pinoy Recipe or similar.
+- As much as possible, the meal plan should be regular Lutong Pinoy Recipe or similar.
 This is one of the challenges of creating a Low Carb Menu Diet.
 Almost all of the posted menus online are American or European food!

-- As much as possible no sugars, including soft drinks, fruit juices, agave, candy, ice cream and many others, including Artificial Sweeteners: Aspartame, Saccharin, Sucralose, Cyclamates and Acesulfame Potassium.
+- As much as possible no sugars, including soft drinks, fruit juices, agave, candy, ice cream, and many others, including Artificial Sweeteners: Aspartame, Saccharin, Sucralose, Cyclamates, and Acesulfame Potassium.

 - No oil if possible, “Hydrogenated” or “partially hydrogenated” oils, High Omega-6 Seed- and Vegetable Oils: Cottonseed-, soybean-, sunflower-, grapeseed-, corn-, safflower and canola oils.

-- No potatoes, corn, and other tubers.
+- No potatoes, corn, or other tubers.